energietransitie/needforheat-generic-firmware/docs/measuring/uploading.md

 # Uploading

-All queued measurments will be uploaded to a [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) via the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api) when the [upload task](running-tasks.md#default-tasks) runs.
+All queued measurments will be uploaded to a [NeedForHeat server](https://github.com/energietransitie/needforheat-server-configuration) via the [NeedForHeat API](https://github.com/energietransitie/needforheat-server-api) when the [upload task](running-tasks.md#default-tasks) runs.

 In a single upload, one or more measurements for one or more properties can be uploaded.
 The payload of such an upload is a JSON-formatted string with the following structure: